NBISweden/workshop-scRNAseq/labs/compiled/seurat/seurat_07_spatial.md

     verbose = FALSE)
 ```

-Now we can perform the actual integraion.
+Now we can perform the actual integration.

 ```r